CT6004 - Network Security (CISCO) (2019/20)

 LO5.
 Implement various security features such as AAA and IDS using Cisco routers,

 LO6.
-Systematic approach to design, evaluate and troubleshoot a secure network.
+Systematic approach to design, evaluate and troubleshoot a secure network demonstrating professional commitment;

 LO7.
-Work effectively in a small team to build a network and apply security features by configuring various security commands, communicate effectively, keep record of technical findings, group discussions and engineering processes for critical reflection and appraisal
+Work effectively and responsibly in a small team to build a network and apply security features by configuring various security commands, communicate effectively, keep record of technical findings, group discussions and engineering processes for critical reflection and appraisal

-The module is assessed by a number of formative and summative assessments as detailed below:
+The module is assessed by formative and summative assessments as below:

-This exam will be given at week 2 and need to be submitted at week 4.
-The exam test student understanding of very basic network security concepts and to provide an early feedback mechanism for maximising student’s engagement within the module
+This test is conducted by week 4.
+The test is designed to check student’s understanding of very basic network security concepts and to provide an early feedback mechanism for maximising student’s engagement within the module

-This exam is to assess the theory aspect of the subjects that students learnt during the spring semester.
+This exam is to assess the theory aspect of the subjects that students learnt during both autumn and spring semesters.

 The purpose of this practical exam to assess students on the networking security concepts.
 Students are expected to configure networking security commands, configure Firewall and IDS and perform basic troubleshooting.
-The mark with detailed feedback will be returned to all students upon completion of the exam.
+Students’ are encouraged to keep a logbook which is given a due consideration under this component.

-There are one formative assessments and 3 summative assessments.
+There is one formative assessment and three summative assessments.
 The formative assessments are multiple choice and single or multiple answers.
-Summative assessment is end of chapter tests, Final theory and practical exams.
-All assessments are specially designed to provide an opportunity to monitor student’s progress in the modules as well as providing comprehensive feedback at the end of each test/exam.
+Summative assessment is end of chapter tests, unseen theory and practical exams.
 The performances of the individual students are automatically compiled and available to the instructor to evaluate student’s performance in the module.